barryclark/jekyll-now/_posts/2016-10-13-contributing.md

 Whilst simple, the above two exporters helps us capture the metrics from the APIs and present them for scraping by the prometheus server.
 We can use these metrics to measure our contribution back to the community.

-Github fortunately has a simple, well documented API to retrieve the information you need.
-We made us of the Prometheus client libraries and some python to extract the data we needed from repositories and organisations.
+Fortunately, Github has a simple, well documented API to retrieve the information we needed.
+We made use of the Prometheus client libraries and some python to extract the data we needed from repositories and organisations.

 Docker Hub also has a API, unfortunately it's somewhat un-documented at this stage.
 Thanks to [@thebsdbox](https://twitter.com/thebsdbox?lang=en-gb) for a pointer in the right direction and we were away, again using a simple python script to collect the data and present it to Prometheus to scrape.